BIGJRA/BIGJRA.github.io/rejuv.md

 **Impidimp** wandering around the woods.

 We can enter Darchlight Caves by heading down immediately, and hopping down the pillars, but there is nothing of note in here yet.
-While you’re in this main area, talk to any of the people here 30 times.
+While you're in this main area, talk to any of the people here 30 times.
 This is necessary for a side quest in a bit.